-The Research Governance and Integrity Team provides a robust structure for the authorisation and management of Imperial's healthcare and human impact research portfolio and provides researchers with support in navigating and meeting the requirements of regulatory compliance
+The Joint Research Compliance Office provides a robust structure for the authorisation and management of Imperial's healthcare and human impact research portfolio and provides researchers with support in navigating and meeting the requirements of regulatory compliance

 - The Medicines for Human Use (Clinical Trials) Regulations 2004 make working under the provisions of Good Clinical Practice (GCP) a legal requirement for clinical trials of investigational medicinal products.
 The College is also required to take on additional responsibilities for their initiation and conduct.